scchess/Qualimap/doc/analysis.rst

   This option controls whether to save overall computation statistics.

-.. [#sanger] The actual BAM file can be downloaded from `here <ftp://ftp.sanger.ac.uk/pub/pathogens/Plasmodium/falciparum/3D7/5428_3%234.bam>`_.
+.. [#sanger] The actual BAM file can be downloaded from `Sanger FTP <ftp://ftp.sanger.ac.uk/pub/pathogens/Plasmodium/falciparum/3D7/5428_3%234.bam>`_.
-.. [#X] *X* units explanation: If one genomic position has a coverage of 10X means that 10 different reads are mapped to it.
+.. [#X] Example for the meaning of *X*: If one genomic region has a coverage of 10X, it means that on average 10 different reads are mapped to each nucleotide of the region.
+.. [#bias]